dimenwarper/sigil/README.md

 ---

-## 1. Scope and guarantees

-A spec declares optimization targets but is silent about algorithms.
-An eval declares measurements but is silent about edits.
-An optimizer implements propose‑build‑evaluate‑select at scale but is silent about domain semantics.
-A workspace is the authoritative record: every candidate is a content‑addressed patch plus its metrics and build logs.
-Sigil guarantees that any published result can be *replayed* from the recorded patch, environment, seed, and eval definition to reproduce metrics within stated tolerances.

----

-## 2. Core objects and their contracts
+## 1. Core objects and their contracts

 **Spec.** A small declarative file naming the code elements eligible for modification and how to locate them.
 It carries no optimization hints.
 Targets to be optimized are located via *pins* that are language‑agnostic and ideally defined as comments in the source code.
 A pin has an identity (stable across revisions), a locator, and immutable interface constraints that proposed edits must respect.